Islandora/documentation/docs/user-documentation/resource-nodes.md

 ![Model tags](../assets/resource_nodes_model_tags.png)

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    Content models in Islandora 7 were immutable and contained restrictions as to what types of datastreams could be associated with an object.
-Islandora 8 imposes no such restrictions.
+    Content models in Islandora Legacy were immutable and contained restrictions as to what types of datastreams could be associated with an object.
+Islandora imposes no such restrictions.
 Content models can be changed at any time, and they in no way dictate what types of media can be associated with a node.